Myasthenia gravis (MG) is a neuromuscular disorder that causes weakness in the skeletal muscles, which are the muscles your body uses for movement.

 Arms and legs

-MG can also affect the muscles in your arms and legs, leading to the following symptoms:
+MG can also affect muscles in your arms and legs, which may cause:

-Autoimmune disorders occur when your immune system mistakenly attacks healthy tissue.
-In MG, antibodies, which are proteins that usually attack foreign, harmful substances in the body, attack nerve cells.
+Autoimmune disorders occur when your immune system mistakenly targets healthy tissue.
+In MG, these antibodies, which usually target harmful substances in the body, instead damage nerve cells.

-The exact cause of this autoimmune reaction is unclear to scientists.
-The MDA suggests that certain viral or bacterial proteins may prompt the body to attack acetylcholine.
+The exact cause of this autoimmune reaction is unclear.
+The MDA suggests specific viral or bacterial proteins may prompt the body to target acetylcholine.

-Having a family history of autoimmune diseases may also increase your risk of developing an autoimmune disorder like MG.
+A family history of autoimmune diseases may increase your risk of developing an autoimmune disorder like MG.

 Thymus gland irregularities

-Your thymus gland naturally grows until puberty and is responsible for controlling healthy immune functions throughout your entire life.
+The thymus gland typically grows until puberty and controls healthy immune functions throughout your life.
 After puberty, the gland shrinks in size.

-In people with MG, the thymus gland stays large, according to the
+In many people with MG, the thymus gland stays large.

-It’s also possible to develop benign or cancerous tumors of the thymus gland, which may interfere with important immune cell production, like T-cells.
+Developing benign or cancerous thymus gland tumors is also possible, which may interfere with crucial immune cell production.
 The enlarged thymus gland also produces antibodies that block acetylcholine.

-According to the MDA, about 75 percent of people with MG have thymus gland irregularities (thymic hyperplasia )and another 15 percent have tumors.
+About 75% of people with MG have thymus gland irregularities (thymic hyperplasia), and another 15% have tumors.

 As a result, the thymus gland may give your immune system incorrect instructions, which researchers believe may lead to immune cell destruction that causes MG.

 It’s also possible for newborn babies to have a temporary condition called neonatal myasthenia.
-This occurs when the mother has MG and passes on the antibodies to a fetus.
-However, neonatal myasthenia is temporary, lasting about
+This occurs when the mother has MG and passes the antibodies to a fetus.
+However, neonatal myasthenia is different from MG.
+It is temporary, lasting about 2-3 months post-delivery.

-Your doctor will perform a complete physical exam, as well as take a detailed history of your symptoms.
+A doctor typically performs a complete physical exam and takes a detailed history of your symptoms.
 They’ll also do a neurological exam.

 This may consist of:

-Other tests that can help your doctor diagnose the condition include:
+Other tests that can help diagnose the condition include:

-Contact your doctor if you have any unusual symptoms affecting your eyes, face, throat, or overall body movements.
+You may want to talk with a doctor if you have unusual symptoms affecting your eyes, face, throat, or overall body movements.
 You should be especially aware of possible MG symptoms if you’re an older adult with a personal or family history of autoimmune disorders.

-If you’ve already been diagnosed and treated for MG, you may go into remission at some point.
-However, since remission may only be temporary, it’s important to keep track of your symptoms and talk with your doctor if they return.
+If you have MG, you may go into remission, or a period where your symptoms may get better or go away.
+However, since remission may be temporary, it’s important to keep track of your symptoms and talk with a doctor if they return.

 There is currently no cure for MG.
-The goal of treatment is to manage symptoms and control the activity of your immune system.
-Talk with your doctor about the following options.
+Treatment involves managing symptoms and controlling the activity of your immune system.
+Treatment options can include:

 Medication

-Additionally, cholinesterase inhibitors, such as pyridostigmine (Mestinon), can be used to increase communication between nerves and muscles.
+• cholinesterase inhibitors, such as pyridostigmine (Mestinon), can help increase communication between nerves and muscles

 Thymus gland removal

 Once the thymus is removed, patients typically show less muscle weakness.
-Research from 2017 also shows that thymectomy results may be more effective in those who also take prednisone.
+Research from 2017 also shows that thymectomy and prednisone may be more effective than taking prednisone alone.

 Plasma exchange

-Plasmapheresis is also known as a plasma exchange.
-This process removes harmful antibodies from the blood, which may result in an improvement in muscle strength.
+Plasmapheresis, or plasma exchange, is a procedure that removes harmful antibodies from the blood, which may result in an improvement in muscle strength.

 Plasmapheresis is a short-term treatment.
 The body continues to produce harmful antibodies, and weakness may recur.
 Plasma exchange is helpful before surgery or during times of extreme MG weakness.